NUX MOD Force Pedal Review

-If you hold it down for two seconds, then it activates configuration mode, which allows you to set kill dry off/on, bypass type and whether the pedals starts in preset or manual mode.
+If you hold it down for two seconds, it activates configuration mode, which allows you to set kill dry off/on, bypass type, and whether the pedals starts in preset or manual mode.

-Also, the configuration mode, you can also select whether you would like to use all 9 presets, only presets 1 – 3, only presets 4 – 6, or only presets 7 – 9.
+Also, in configuration mode, you can select whether you would like to use all 9 presets, only presets 1 – 3, only presets 4 – 6, or only presets 7 – 9.

 Subdiv – allows you to select the note value for the tempo.
 You can set this from a whole note to an 8th and all other increments in between.

 There are 4 control knobs on the second row.
 These control different things depending on effect type, so check the screen to see what each knob control:

 Speed – controls how fast or slow the effect is.

 Depth – is how much effect you want.